 The constituency is made up of twenty two local council wards, seven wards in Ongar elect councillors to Epping District Council and fifteen wards in Brentwood which elect to Brentwood Borough Council.
 Ongar Town Council and the Parish Councils also have representation.

 All Member and Supporter Meetings

 Meetings play an important role in debating key issues and agreeing the direction of campaigning locally.
 However, they can also become a matter of routine management, which can detract from the political interests members have.

-For these reasons, locally we hold monthly meetings open to all members and supporters to debate issues and strategies and we elect an Executive Committee to manage activity and a Campaign Forum to organise active members to deal with local campaign issues.
+For these reasons, locally we hold monthly meetings open to all members and supporters to debate issues and strategies and we elect an Executive Committee to manage the party’s work and a Campaign Forum to organise active members to deal with local campaign issues.

 CLP Executive Committee

 This committee is responsible for managing the party’s activities locally, organising the agenda for our meetings, booking meeting halls, handling the finances and acting on behalf of the CLP members when appropriate.
 It is elected by the CLP membership at our Annual General Meeting (AGM) held in May each year.